Ekkehard-Schulze/precision-temperature-logger/README.md

 This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

-- You can specify the logging interval in settings.txt on the SD card.
+- The user can specify the logging interval in settings.txt on the SD card.

 - A custom printed circuit board integrates a 18650 lithium-ion battery, the DS3231 clock and the 'Adafruit Feather 32u4 Adalogger #2795'